mufeez-amjad/avail/README.md

 - Copies formatted availability to system clipboard

 ## Installation
-To install avail, run the following command:
+The easiest way to install `avail` is by running the following command:

 ```bash
 curl -fsSL https://raw.githubusercontent.com/mufeez-amjad/avail/install.sh | sh -
 ```

+Alternatively, you can install `avail` by [building from source](https://github.com/mufeez-amjad/avail/wiki/Getting-Started#from-source) or [installing a pre-built binary](https://github.com/mufeez-amjad/avail/wiki/Getting-Started#pre-built-binary).

-You'll then need to retrieve OAuth credentials for Microsoft Outlook, Google Calendar, or both.
-Follow the instructions [here]().
+After installing, you will then need to retrieve OAuth credentials for Microsoft Outlook, Google Calendar, or both.
+Instructions can be found [here](https://github.com/mufeez-amjad/avail/wiki/Getting-Started#setting-up-oauth).

 ## Usage
 ```